amphp/amphp.github.io/docs/amp/managing-concurrency.md

 keys from the input array to their resolved values.

 The `all()` combinator is extremely powerful because it allows us to concurrently execute many asynchronous operations at the same time.
-Let's look at a simple example using the amp HTTP client ([artax](https://github.com/amphp/artax)) to retrieve multiple HTTP resources concurrently ...
+Let's look at a simple example using the Amp HTTP client ([Artax](https://github.com/amphp/artax)) to retrieve multiple HTTP resources concurrently ...

 ```php
 <?php

 use function Amp\run;
 use function Amp\all;
 use function Amp\stop;